 You can get an estimate of your pension credit entitlement at the Directgov website.

 However, if you have several years to wait until retirement you should consider the likelihood that similar minimum income guarantees will still be in place when you stop working.

-An extra state pension If you‘re in full time employment then it's likely your National Insurance contributions will also be counting towards a second state pension.
-This could amount to up to £157.74 extra a week (2010/11).
+An extra state pension If you're in full time employment then it's likely your National Insurance contributions will also be counting towards a second state pension.

 However, any top ups that you make don't add to your second state pension and this additional payment (known as S2P) will be withdrawn altogether when the flat-rate state pension comes into play in 2016.